deepakgouda/nerdynet/_pages/about.md

 I am primarily advised by [Prof. Cecilia Testart](https://faculty.cc.gatech.edu/~ctestart8/).
 I am also advised by [Prof. Alberto Dainotti](https://faculty.cc.gatech.edu/~adainotti6/) and [Romain Fontugne](https://www.iijlab.net/en/members/romain.html).

-I have worked as a quantitative researcher in algo-trading domain where I worked on statistical modelling of financial data and developed low latency trading systems.

-As a part of my Bachelor's Thesis, I developed a Blockchain Simulator and proposed a model to validate any simulation framework.
-I was fortunate to work under the guidance of [Dr. Kalpesh Kapoor](https://www.iitg.ac.in/kalpesh/).

-I graduated with a major in *Mathematics and Computing* from [Indian Institute of Technology, Guwahati](https://www.iitg.ac.in/), India in 2020.
+Before starting my PhD, I used to create algo-trading strategies, develop low latency trading systems and Blockchain simulators.
+I graduated with a major in *Mathematics and Computing* from
+[Indian Institute of Technology, Guwahati](https://www.iitg.ac.in/), India in 2020.

-I like history and photography.
-Lately I have been able to travel a bit and I often photograph landscapes and timelapses.
-Feel free to browse my creative work at the [Gallery](/shots).
+Lately I have been able to travel a bit and I photograph landscapes.
+Browse my creative work at the [Gallery](/shots).